hernantz/blog/content/one-configpy-to-config-all.md

 processed.
 The app imports that config module and distributes it to all the different libraries it is using.

-An example startup script for your app could be:
+An example startup script for your app could be [^2]:

 ```python
 import sys